-Press release - New Macroeconomic Forecast for Slovenia and Financial Stability Review June 2017
+Press release - New Macroeconomic Projection for Slovenia and Financial Stability Review June 2017

 Ljubljana, 13 June 2017

-The Governing Board of the Bank of Slovenia has discussed and approved the June 2017 Macroeconomic Forecast for Slovenia* and Financial Stability Review*.
+The Governing Board of the Bank of Slovenia has discussed and approved the June 2017 Macroeconomic Projections for Slovenia, June 2017 and Financial Stability Review*.

 Macroeconomic conditions in Slovenia are improving for the fourth successive year.
 With the economy growing stronger at all levels and with favourable fiscal trends, the macroeconomic balance necessary for further development, investment and social well-being is re-establishing itself.
 The macroeconomic forecast is therefore significantly more optimistic and balanced this time around, but nevertheless subject to specific risks in the domestic and foreign environments.